sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/ldap-auth.md

     parent: control-access
 ---

+**COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
+For more information, see [Get started with commercial features][6].

 Sensu requires username and password authentication to access the [web UI][1], [API][8], and [sensuctl][2] command line tool.

 In addition to the built-in basic authentication provider, Sensu offers [commercial support][6] for a standards-compliant Lightweight Directory Access Protocol (LDAP) tool for authentication.
 The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 If you're using AD, head to the [AD section][37].

-**COMMERCIAL FEATURE**: Access authentication providers in the packaged Sensu Go distribution.
-For more information, see [Get started with commercial features][6].
+For general information about configuring authentication providers, see [Use an authentication provider][12].

 ## LDAP configuration examples